olafnub/olafnub/README.md

 ## Hello!
 I'm Andy

-    I'm studying **Computer Science at the University of Minnesota**, expecting to graduate on May 2026
+    I'm studying Computer Science at the University of Minnesota, expecting to graduate on May 2026

     😄 Pronouns: he/him